digital-blueprint/dcc-at-rule-sets/rulesets/TUGRAZ/README.md

 * always "AT"

 Region:
-* "ET": Entry test (3G, but without any time based restrictions)
+* "ET": Entry test (3G, but just to match the Greenpass App, there are no real Greenpass based restrictions anymore)